 I began the hobby of showing my Birmans with my very first seal point Birman female, who received her Champion title at the first show I attended.
 Despite the rigors of preparing for and traveling to cat shows, I immediately became hooked on showing after an enjoyable first experience!
 Showing my Birmans has helped me connect to a community of Birman breeders, a vital source of information about bloodlines, health issues, Birman rescue and many other topics.

+I generally show my cats in CFA, although I may occasionally go to a local TICA show.
+Points and titles are earned separately in each association.
 In CFA cat shows, the cats compete in the kitten class starting at four months of age.
 When they are eight months old, they begin competition in the adult classes.
 Following is a picture of one of my show cats, as a kitten.
 He is being presented for a finals award by a CFA judge.
 This show was particularly memorable for me, because it was the first time one of my cats made every final at the show!

 A CFA judge presenting Silkencats Utopia.
 [June 1997]